photographer Eitan Simanor

 Photographer Vivian Meyer...

 Minnesota is a US state in the area of the Great Lakes, on the border with Canada.
 Roughly a third of the state is covered in forests, and it is known as the "Land of 10,000 Lakes".
-Lake Itasca, one of them, is where the mighty mississippi river takes its sources.
-Travelling across minnesota's stunning countryside it is not rare to spot old farms with traditional wooden barns still standing.
+Lake Itasca, one of them, is where the mighty Mississippi river takes its source.
+Travelling across Minnesota's stunning countryside one comes across old farms with traditional wooden barns, still standing.

 Minneapolis–Saint Paul is the main metropolitan area of the state, known as the "Twin Cities".
-The city of Minneapolis is blessed with a series of natural lakes which the original settlers took great care to conserve and maintain, creating a thick “Green belt” of lakes and woods inside the city, called the Grand Rounds.
+The city of Minneapolis is blessed with a series of natural lakes which the original settlers took great care to conserve and maintain, creating a thick “Green belt” of lakes and woods at he heart of the city, all connected with an intricate network of walking paths and cycle ways.

 Minnesota State Fair is one of the most famous in the US!
 It is much fun and a great opportunity for an informal anthropological study of the American people... which can be completed by attending a proper rodeo, such as the one in Fergus Falls.